 - In a separate bowl, beat together the eggs and brown sugar until thick and smooth.
-Slowly mix in the oil, applesauce, and vanilla, then carefully fold in the sweet potato puree.
+Slowly mix in the oil, applesauce, and vanilla.

 - Add sweet potato mixture all at once to the flour mixture.
 Fold in by hand, just until no streaks of flour remain.
 Do not over mix.
 Gently fold in the chocolate chips.

 - Drop cookies by rounded tablespoonfuls onto the prepared baking sheet 2 inches apart (they will look fairly small).
 Bake for 9-11 minutes, until a toothpick inserted in the center comes out clean.
 Let cool for 10 minutes on the baking sheet, then remove to a wire rack to let cool completely.

 - TO STORE: Sweet potato cookies make be stored in an airtight container, at room temperature, for up to 5 days.

 - TO FREEZE: Freeze baked cookies in an airtight, freezer-safe storage container for up to 3 months.
 Thaw overnight in the fridge and enjoy as desired.